 Italian Regional Train Pricing

 Regional trains connect large/medium cities with small towns and connect small towns with other small towns.
 These tickets are solely priced by distance so there is no reason to book early—simply show up at the station and buy your ticket.

 Rail Passes and Reservations

-All high-speed trains require rail pass holders to make a reservation so you can’t just hop on any train you please.
-A reservation costs around €10 and can be made from any train station in Italy.
+All high-speed trains require rail pass holders to make a reservation so you can’t just hop on any train you want.
+A seat reservation costs around €10 and can be made from any train station in Italy.